 You’d think that being on the other side of the interviewing table would be a piece of cake.
-As the one asking the questions, you have all the power—and, in theory, should have none of the nervousness typically associated with job interviews.
+As the one nervousness typically associated with job interviews.

-But for a new manager without much interviewing experience, interviewing job candidates can actually be pretty nerve-racking.
+But for a new manager without much interviewing experience, conducting a job interview can actually be pretty nerve-racking.
 It’s all on you to ask the right questions, identify the best candidates, and make the company look good in the process.
 Your own job may not be on the line—but your nervous rambling and sweaty palms could easily lose the company a great candidate.

 So how do you get rid of interviewing jitters?
 It all comes down to preparation.
 Here are a few things you need to know to help you interview with ease.